-1. INTRODUCTION
+1. Introduction

 Verification of concurrent programs is very important.
 Concurrency is common in recent distributed environments or multi-processor machines, yet writing and debugging concurrent programs is hard because of non-determinism, deadlock, livelock, etc. Many methods have been proposed recently for verification of concurrent programs, including model checking, type systems, and separation logic.
-Although there are some promising reports such as verification of termination of several thousands lines of multi-threaded code [Cook et al. 2007], verification techniques for concurrent programs are still premature, compared with those for sequential programs, for which certain properties of millions of lines of code can be verified.
+Although there are some promising reports such as verification of termination of several thousands lines of multi-threaded code [12], verification techniques for concurrent programs, for which certain properties of millions of lines of code can be verified.

 In this paper, we attack the problem of verifying concurrent programs that create threads and communication channels dynamically.
-More specifically, we choose the π -calculus [Sangiorgi and Walker 2001] as the target language, and consider the problem of verifying the lock-freedom property, which intuitively means that certain communications (or synchronizations) will eventually succeed (possibly under some fairness assumption).
+More specifically, we choose the π -calculus as the target language, and consider the problem of verifying the lockfreedom property, which intuitively means that certain communications (or synchronizations) will eventually succeed (possibly under some fairness assumption).
 Lock-freedom is important for communication-centric computation models like the π -calculus; indeed, in the pure π -calculus, most liveness properties can be turned into the lock-freedom property.
 For example, the following properties can be reduced to instances of lock-freedom: Will the request of accessing a resource be eventually granted?
-In a client-server system, will a client request be eventually received from the server?
+In a clientserver system, will a client request be eventually received from the server?
 And if so, will the server eventually send back an answer to the client?
 In multi-threaded programs, can a thread eventually acquire a lock?
 And if so, will the thread eventually release the lock?
-The lock-freedom property has also applications to other verification problems and program transformation, such as information flow analysis and program slicing (dependency analysis in general) [Honda et al. 2000; Honda and Yoshida 2007; Kobayashi 2005a].
+The lock-freedom property has also applications to other verification problems and program transformation, such as information flow analysis and program slicing (dependency analysis in general).
 Verification of liveness properties such as lock-freedom is notoriously hard in concurrency.
 In formalisms for mobile processes, such as the π -calculus, it is even harder, because of dynamic creation of threads and first-class channels.
 In these formalisms, type systems have emerged as a powerful means for disciplining and controlling the behaviors of the processes.